 The family Mustelidae includes weasels, mink, badgers, skunks, and otters.
 The long-tailed weasel (Mustela frenata) occurs throughout Missouri but is rare.
 The much smaller least weasel (Mustela nivalis) is present only in extreme northern Missouri.
 The mink (Mustela vison) occurs statewide but is generally scarce.
 Damage by the long-tailed weasel and mink is rare, but these wildlife sometimes kill poultry.
 For damage-control information for the badger, striped skunk, and river otter, see those listings under Related Information below.

-The Wildlife Code of Missouri classifies the long-tailed weasel and mink as furbearers and game mammals that may be taken during the prescribed trapping season.
+The Wildlife Code of Missouri classifies the long-tailed weasel and mink as furbearers.
 See current regulations for details.
 The Code specifies that damage-causing weasels may be shot or trapped out of season without a permit.
 Refer to 3 CSR 10-4.130 Owner May Protect Property; Public Safety of the Code for details and restrictions.

 Exclude long-tailed weasels and mink from poultry houses and other structures by closing all openings larger than 1 inch.
 Block openings with half-inch hardware cloth, similar wire mesh, or other materials.